appsmithorg/appsmith-docs/website/docs/reference/widgets/multiselect.md

 With this configuration, the Multiselect widget displays a list of unique country values directly from the query.
 It is recommended to retrieve the data in a structured format directly from the query, as it simplifies the configuration when displaying the options in the Multiselect widget.

-##### Example 2
+---

-If the data retrieved from the query is not in the desired format, you can use JavaScript to transform it before passing it to the Multiselect widget.
+**Example 2:** if the data retrieved from the query is not in the desired format, you can use JavaScript to transform it before passing it to the Multiselect widget.

-1. Lets consider using the `users` table in the database and fetch the unique country values using the following `getdata` SQL query:
+1. Use the `users` table in the sample database and fetch the unique country values using the following `getdata` SQL query:

 ```sql
 SELECT DISTINCT country FROM users;